 As a bonus action, you can move the sphere up to 30 feet.
-If you ram the sphere into a creature, that creature
+If you ram the sphere into a creature, that creature must make the saving throw against the sphere's damage, and the sphere stops moving this turn.

 When you move the sphere, you can direct it over barriers up to 5 feet tall and jump it across pits up to 10 feet wide.
 The sphere ignites flammable objects not being worn or carried, and it sheds bright light in a 20-foot radius and dim light for an additional 20 feet.
 At Higher Levels.
 When you cast this spell using a spell slot of 3rd level or higher, the damage increases by 1d6 for each slot level above 2nd.